kps1310/multiple_files_uploader/README.md

 # Multiple Files Uploader
-Simple Multiple File Uploads with Progress Bar using JavaScript in PHP
+Simple Multiple File Uploader with Progress Bar using JavaScript and PHP